The Doctor of Education in Intercultural Education

 Program Overview

-The purpose of the Doctor of Education in Intercultural Education (EdD) is to equip people for educational leadership positions in global intercultural settings in teaching, training, and research.
+The purpose of the Doctor of Education in Intercultural Education (EdD) is to equip people for educational positions in global intercultural settings in teaching, training, and research.
 This includes formal teaching in colleges and/or seminaries to informal or non-formal training of Christian workers in intercultural and global settings.
 There is a growing need for educational leadership in the “Global South”—the regions of Asia, Africa, and Central/South America.
 The center of gravity of Christianity is shifting from Europe and North America to these emerging societies and nations.
-In light of this global trend, and in keeping with Western Seminary’s mission to provide “with and for the church advanced training for strategic ministry roles,” the EdD in Intercultural Education provides specialized training for educational leaders in these growing regions of the world.
+In light of this global trend, and in keeping with Western Seminary’s mission to provide “with and for the church advanced training for strategic ministry roles,” the EdD in Intercultural Education provides specialized training for educators in these growing regions of the world.
 The EdD program is research-based and includes two research courses: one covers the proposal draft and the other on research design.

 The Doctor of Education in Intercultural Education is an in-service program introducing the student to the literature and resources of intercultural education.
 The program emphasizes the integration of relational interactionist paradigm with theoretical formulation and intercultural education application.
 All of this is applied by the students to thier educational context.